Elementary Kids Camp

 When a camper is registered, they select an activity group (ex.
-Master Chef Jr.) To ensure friends will be together, they should be signed up for the same camp activity group.
+Last Blast) To ensure friends will be together, they should be signed up for the same camp activity group.
 Be aware of the week that your camper is registered as some camp activity groups are repeated throughout the Summer.

 My child needs to take medication during camp hours.
 Are you equipped to administer this necessity?

 Yes!
 Our staff is first-aid certified and prepared to help care for all needs, including medication.
 Medications, including over the counter drugs and epi-pens, must be designated on the child’s registration form.